 - Boozy Peach Jam: Stir in a tablespoon of bourbon or rum at the end of cooking for an adult version (bourbon peach jam or rum peach jam).

-- Orange-Peach Jam: Add the zest of ½ an orange (I) to the jam as it cooks for a zesty citrus flavor.
+- Orange-Peach Jam: Add the zest of ½ an orange to the jam as it cooks for a zesty citrus flavor.

-- Wooden spoon or large stainless steel spoon
+- Wooden spoon or large stainless steel spoon to stir the jam as it cooks

-- Ladle to transfer jam to jars
+- Ladle to transfer jam into the jars

-Storage
+Peach Jam Storage

 Store homemade peach jam in the refrigerator for up to 3 weeks or in the freezer for up to 1 year.
-Give it a good stir before using.
+Give it a good stir before using!

 Alternatively, you can process the jars in a water bath for a shelf-stable jam that lasts even longer.
 See instructions below for how to do this!